michaeljohnbrown3/hackintosh/README.md

 To turn off in background - System Settings -> General -> Login Items -> Set "Allow in background" to False.

 <a href="https://assets.unigine.com/d/Unigine_Heaven-4.0.dmg">Unigine Heaven:</a> - Used to stress the GPU and measure performance

+## Creating a Bootable USB Recovery Drive

+It is strongly recommended that you create a recovery drive.
+This process is described <a href="#EFI##Creating-a-Bootable-USB-with-MacOS-Ventura">later in this document</a> because it takes a basic understanding of how the EFI Partition works.
+The step-by-step is comprehensive and I aimed to give enough detail that you could navigate it without really understanding what is happening, but it is easier to follow if you read this whole document and follow the links.
+I also encourage you to follow Dortania's Guide.

 ## FileVault - VERY IMPORTANT